dimarkov/nullaprop/README.md

 # NoProp: JAX/Equinox Implementation

-A JAX/Equinox implementation of the **NoProp** algorithm, inspired by the continuous-time formulation presented in ["Noisy Label Learning with Diffusion Models"](https://arxiv.org/abs/2302.13040) (referred to as NoPropCT in the `yhgon/NoProp` repository) and the original NoProp paper.
+A JAX/Equinox implementation of the **NoProp** algorithm, inspired by the continuous-time formulation presented in ["NoProp: Training Neural Networks without Back-propagation or Forward-propagation"](https://arxiv.org/abs/2503.24322) (referred to as NoPropCT in the `yhgon/NoProp` repository) and the original NoProp paper.
 This version focuses on a continuous-time diffusion process for label embeddings.

 ## 🎯 What is NoProp?